asilichenko/android-youtube-shared/README.md

 ![app icon](https://github.com/asilichenko/android-share-with-browser/assets/1503214/b14bccd7-ea1c-4de0-9377-2098cbe591c3)

+## Disclaimer

+This application is created with no malicious intent.
+It is not intended to harm or interfere with any actions of Google or advertisers on the YouTube platform.
+The application solely automates specific actions that a regular user could manually perform.
+The functionality of the application adheres to all laws and does not alter any standard functionalities of the Android platform or other applications.
+It merely utilizes the capabilities provided by the Android platform and other applications.

+---

 To launch the browser with the desired YouTube link, you should use a specific intent:
 ```
 final Intent intent = Intent.makeMainSelectorActivity(